 60 "Korean" Restaurants in Los Angeles.

-BBQ + Rice is Korean rice bowl spot that’s excellent for a casual lunch or dinner.
+BBQ + Rice is Korean rice bowl spot in East Hollywood (and West Hollywood) that’s perfect for a filling, no-frills lunch or dinner.